Bruce Riedel

 Bruce O. Riedel (born 1953) is an American expert on U.S. security, the Middle East, South Asia, and counter-terrorism.
 He is currently a nonresident senior fellow in the Center for Middle East Policy at the Brookings Institution and an instructor at Washington College in Chestertown, Maryland.

-Riedel served an analyst and counter-terrorism expert at the Central Intelligence Agency (CIA) from 1977 until his retirement in 2006.
+Riedel served as an analyst and counter-terrorism expert at the Central Intelligence Agency (CIA) from 1977 until his retirement in 2006.
 During his tenure at the agency, he advised presidents George H. W. Bush, Bill Clinton and George W. Bush on Middle Eastern and South Asian issues on the staff of the National Security Council (NSC).
 In 2009, President Barack Obama appointed him chair of a White House review committee formed to overhaul U.S. policy on Afghanistan and Pakistan.

 Riedel is a contributor to several periodicals and an author of books examining topics related to counter-terrorism, Arab-Israeli relations, Persian Gulf security, and South Asia, especially India and Pakistan.

-Biography

-Youth and education
+Early life and education

-Riedel was born in 1953 in Queens, New York.
+Riedel was born in 1953 in Queens, New York City.
 He was just a year old when his father, a political adviser at the United Nations, moved his family to Jerusalem and later to Beirut.
 After much travel, Riedel obtained a BA in Middle East history from Brown University) in 1975 and an MA in Medieval Islamic history in 1977 from Harvard University).
 From 2002 to 2003, he attended the Royal College of Defence Studies in London.

 Career

-1977 – 2006: CIA
+CIA: 1977–2006

 In 1977, Riedel began a career as an analyst for the CIA, where he spent most of his professional life.
 After serving 29 years, he retired in 2006.
 During his tenure at the CIA, he held several positions, including: